MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - Don't encrypt a secret with an easily discoverable decryption key.
 For example, don't store a PFX file along with a file that contains its password.
 - Don't encrypt a secret with a weak decryption.
 For example, don't encrypt a PFX file with a weak or common password.
 - Avoid putting encrypted credentials in source code.
 Instead, use placeholders in your source that will be replaced with secrets from approved stores using the capabilities provided by your chosen deployment system.
 See below for more details.
 - Apply the same principles to secrets in environments such as testing, staging, and so on, as you do in production deployments.
-Adversaries often target non-production systems as they are less well managed, then use them to pivot into production.
+Adversaries often target non-production systems as they're less well managed, then use them to pivot into production.
 - Don't share secrets between deployments (for example, testing, staging, production).

 While not directly related to hardcoded secrets, also remember securing secrets for your test, development, and production: